 For details for each date, see Oregon Humanities’ calendar

-My Conversation Project for Oregon Humanities, a NEH-funded program, focuses on the increasingly worrisome issue of our local seafood.
+“Fish Tales: Traditions and Challenges of Seafood in Oregon” focuses on the increasingly worrisome issue of our local seafood.
 Oregonians love the wild beauty of our 363 miles of coastline, but finding truly local seafood can be hard, even on the coast.
 The US imports approximately 90 percent of its seafood and ships out nearly as much to the global market.
 Why aren’t we eating more local seafood, now that preserving and distribution technologies are the most sophisticated they have ever been?
 Why do we consider seafood more a delicacy now than it has been in the past?
 In this conversation, I help participants explore our relationship with the products of the sea and cultural traditions involving fishing, eating seafood, and understanding the ocean’s bounty and challenges.

 The “Fish Tales” program debuted in 2016, and was one of the top CPs of the year for Oregon Humanities for the 2017 and 2018 seasons.
 I’ve moderated almost 40 discussions in communities all over the state, including Portland, Eugene, Newport, Corvallis, Bend, Joseph/Enterprise, and Brookings.

 For inquiries, please email me at wellsuited at gmail dot com.